Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Toy example: ( )-d wave equation with Robin boundary condition

 Now, we will focus on local behavior near $x=0$ irrelevant to boundary condition at the other side.
 Imposing outgoing boundary conditions $\phi_\omega(x) \sim \exp (+ i\omega x)$ for $x \to \infty$ and $\phi_\omega(x) \sim \exp (- i\omega x)$ for $x \to - \infty$, a solution is

-If $\kappa < 0$, this solution describes a bound state with $\omega^2 <0$ by the delta potential well.
-It turns out that the existence of the ``bound state with delta potential'' is origin of the instability under the Robin boundary condition with negative Robin parameters.
+If $\kappa < 0$, this solution describes a bound state with $\omega^2 <0$ by the delta potential well. \kozuka{ This implies $\phi(t,x) \sim \exp(-i\omega t)\phi_\omega(x)$ will exponentially grow \murata{along the time-like Killing vector $\partial_t$}.} It turns out that the existence of the ``bound state with delta potential'' is origin of the instability under the Robin boundary condition with negative Robin parameters.